 7.4.7.
 Coherent Semantical-Geometrical Modelling

 An important design principle for CityGML is the coherent modelling of semantic objects and their spatial representations.
 At the semantic level, real-world entities are represented by features, such as buildings, walls, windows, or rooms.
 The description also includes attributes, relations and aggregation hierarchies (part-whole-relations) between features.
 Thus the part-of-relationship between features can be derived at the semantic level only, without considering geometry.
 However, at the spatial level, geometry objects are assigned to features representing their spatial location, shape, and extent.
-So the model consists of two hierarchies: the semantic and the geometrical in which the corresponding objects are linked by relationships (cf. Stadler & Kolbe 2007).
+So the model consists of two hierarchies: The semantic and the geometrical in which the corresponding objects are linked by relationships (cf. Stadler & Kolbe 2007).
 The advantage of this approach is that it can be navigated in both hierarchies and between both hierarchies arbitrarily, for answering thematic and/or geometrical queries or performing analyses.

 If both hierarchies exist for a specific object, they must be coherent (i.e. it must be ensured that they match and fit together).
-For example, if a building is semantically decomposed into wall surfaces, roof surfaces etc., the polygons representing these thematic surfaces (in a specific LOD) must be part of the solid geometry representing the entire building (for the same LOD).
+For example, if a building is semantically decomposed into wall surfaces, roof surfaces and so forth the polygons representing these thematic surfaces (in a specific LOD) must be part of the solid geometry representing the entire building (for the same LOD).

 7.5.
 Appearances

-Information about the appearance of surfaces, i.e. observable properties of the surface, is considered an integral part of virtual 3D city and landscape models in addition to semantics and geometry.
-Appearance relates to any surface-based theme, e.g. infrared radiation or noise pollution, not just visual properties like RGB texture images.
+In addition to semantics and geometry information about the appearance of surfaces, i.e. observable properties of the surface, is considered an integral part of virtual 3D city and landscape models.
+Appearance relates to any surface-based theme, such as infrared radiation or noise pollution, not just visual properties like RGB texture images.
 Consequently, data provided by appearances can be used as input for both, presentation of and analysis in virtual 3D city models.

-CityGML supports feature appearances for an arbitrary number of themes per city model.
+The CityGML CM supports feature appearances for an arbitrary number of themes per city model.
 Each LOD of a feature can have an individual appearance.
 Appearances can represent – among others – textures and georeferenced textures.
 CityGML’s appearance model is packaged within the Appearance module (cf. Section 8.3).

 7.6.
 Modelling Dynamic Data

 In general, city objects can have properties related to their geometry, topology, semantics, and appearance.
 All of these properties may change over time.
 For example, a construction event leads to the change in geometry of a building (i.e. addition of a new building floor or demolition of an existing door).
 The geometry of an object can be further classified according to its shape, location, and extent, which can also change over time.
-A moving car object involves changing only the location of the car object; however, a flood incident involves variations in the location and shape of water.
-There might be other properties, which change with respect to thematic data of city objects, e.g. hourly variations in energy or gas consumption of a building or changing the building usage from residential to commercial.
+A moving car object involves changing only the location of the car object.
+However, a flood incident involves variations in the location and shape of water.
+There might be other properties, which change with respect to thematic data of city objects, such as hourly variations in energy or gas consumption of a building or changing the building usage from residential to commercial.
 Some properties involve changes in appearances over a time period, such as building textures changing over years or traffic cameras recording videos of moving traffic over definite intervals.
 3D city models also represent interrelationships between objects and relations may change over time as well.
 Hence, it is important to consider that the representation of time-varying data is required to be associated with these different properties.
 A detailed discussion on the requirements of city model applications regarding the support of dynamic data is given in [Chaturvedi & Kolbe 2019].